Pandiculate your Way to Health

 Our pets have been showing us how to be happy movers every day.
 Too easy and too simple to believe.

-To have to have the ability to move easily and comfortably is simple.
+To have to have the natural ability to move easily and comfortably is simple.
 This ability stems from reminding our self how to self-correct through the very nature of this act of pandiculation..

 If you’ve been pandiculating, then you “get how” being aware of your body gives you solutions to your physical issues and how it can also offer insight into other areas of your life.